sr-murthy/financial-services-register-api/docs/sources/usage.rst

    >>> client.search_frn('hiscox insurance company limited')
    '113849'

-Imprecise names in the search can produce multiple records, and will trigger an :py:class:`~fs_register_api_client.exceptions.FSRegisterApiResponseException` indicating the problem, e.g.:
+Imprecise names in the search can produce multiple records, and will trigger an :py:class:`~financial_services_register_api.exceptions.FinancialServicesRegisterApiResponseException` indicating the problem, e.g.:

 .. code:: python

    >>> client.search_frn('hiscox')
    Traceback (most recent call last):
    ...
-   fs_register_api_client.api.FSRegisterApiResponseException: Multiple firms returned.
+   financial_services_register_api.api.FinancialServicesRegisterApiResponseException: Multiple firms returned.
 Firm name needs to be more precise.
 If you are unsure of the results please use the common search endpoint

 In this case the exception was generated because a common search for ``'hiscox'`` shows that there are multiple firms entries containing this name fragment:

 .. code:: python

-   >>> client.common_search(urlencode({'q': 'hiscox', 'type': 'firm'})).fs_register_data
+   >>> client.common_search(urlencode({'q': 'hiscox', 'type': 'firm'})).data
    [{'URL': 'https://register.fca.org.uk/services/V0.1/Firm/812274',
      'Status': 'No longer authorised',
      'Reference Number': '812274',